IngInx747/nbvh/README.md

 };
 ```

 Select a box-splitting method for BVH.
-Currently 3 built-in methods(Middle-point, Equal counts and SAH) are provided.
+There are provided with 3 built-in methods(Middle-point, Equal counts and SAH).

 ```cpp
 MyBoundMethod bound(/* some initializations */);